joel-day/LeetCode-Workspace/README.md

 ```

 #### Intuition:
 The goal here is to remove all instances of a value in a string in place.
-To do this first count how many times that value appears, then remove that value from the list thast many times.
+To do this first count how many times that value appears, then remove that value from the list that many times.
 Once removed calculate the length using len().

 #### Approach:
 - Count the amount of times the value to remove appears